 2. Explore the nature rich Corcovado National Park

 Described by National Geographic as the most biologically intense place on earth, Corcovado National Park holds 500 species of trees, 367 species of birds, 140 species of mammals, 117 species of amphibians, 40 species of fresh water fish – all of those and counting!
 Quite simply it’s an incredible place.
-We did a day trek there through Pachecotours, there’s also options for an overnight or multi day trek.
+I did a day trek there through Pachecotours, there’s also options for an overnight or multi day trek.
 You’ll spot wildlife here in abundance, monkeys, birds, taypiers, sloths and maybe even pumas & alligators!
 The trail is also accesible for many people, it’s not a hard trek.
 Cost: $90USD pp (day trek) / $335USD pp (overnight)

 3. Find alien creatures on a night time bug tour

 One of my absolute favourite trips during the stay in Drake Bay.
 I did this tour directly with Tracie the bug lady & I highly recommend you do the same.
 The jungle in Costa Rica comes alive at night and you’d never realise how much amazing wildlife is there until going on a tour like this.
 Expect spiders, snakes, bats, frogs, insects, possums and incredible stories of how each creature has adapted to their environment.
 Cost: $40USD pp